bm4cs/bencode.io/content/posts/2017-04-02-nerd-links.markdown

 -   [A Practical Introduction to Container Security](https://cloudberry.engineering/article/practical-introduction-container-security/)
 -   [Webtop](https://docs.linuxserver.io/images/docker-webtop) full desktop environments in officially supported flavors accessible via any modern web browser

+## Cheat sheets

+-   [Linux Commands - A practical reference](http://www.pixelbeat.org/cmdline.html) an amazing cheat sheet, quick reference
+-   [The Ultimate List of SANS Cheat Sheets](https://www.sans.org/blog/the-ultimate-list-of-sans-cheat-sheets/) when it comes to quality cyber-security training and certs SANS is world leading.
+They have an amazing collection of thoughtful and useful cheat sheets from topics such as _Writing Tips for IT Professionals_, _Windows to Unix Cheat Sheet_, to using pieces of software such as `nmap`, `netcat`, `burb`.
+Its a treasure trove!
+-   [Lenny Zeltser's IT and Information Security Cheat Sheets](https://zeltser.com/cheat-sheets/) speaking of thoughtful cheat sheets, lots of wisdom here

 ## Culture

 -   [You Are Not Google](https://blog.bradfieldcs.com/you-are-not-google-84912cf44afb) if you’re using a technology that originated at a large company, but your use case is very different, it’s unlikely that you arrived there deliberately; no, it’s more likely you got there through a ritualistic belief that imitating the giants would bring the same riches.